fiann/jshub-core/website/help/testing_plugin.markdown

 layout: help
 ---

-# The *jsHub Javascript Tester* plugin
+# The *jsHub Javascript Tester* Rails plugin

 These instructions are intended to enable a developer to:

 * run the jsHub Unit Test Suite in a headless browser
-* run the jsHub Unit Test Suite from a Continuous Integration server (soon)
+* use the jsHub Unit Test Suite with a Continuous Integration server

 The *jsHub Javascript Tester* plugin will be released as a separate project on Github soon, and can currently be found in the `vendor/plugins/jshub_javascript_tester/` directory.

 The plugin provides some additional features for including other javascript code and documentation into the HTML output, as well as for reporting results, headless running and integration with Continuous Intergration environments.

+**Note:** The plugin does not currently work on Windows

 ## Test Page Templates